-In her acting roles the key has been to take roles which are primarily vehicles for Madonna to be Madonna.
-Her successes in Desperately Seeking Susan and Dick Tracy were the result of roles where Madonna could be herself.
-However, both these roles were to be eclipsed by Madonna's portrayal of Eva Peron in the movie version of the Andrew Lloyd Webber musical Evita.
-Madonna had coveted the role for years and mounted a vigorous campaign to gain the support of director Alan Parker and Argentine

-President Carlos Menem.
-While in previous roles Madonna had been able to use her talents as a singer, a poser, a sharp talker, and a seductress, in Evita Madonna could present her own life.
+In her acting roles the key has been to take roles which are primarily vehicles for Madonna to b Madonna.
+Her success in "Desperately Seeking Susan" and "Dick Tracy" were the result of roles where Madonna could be herself.
+However, both these roles were to be eclipsed by Madonna's success in playing Eva Peron in the movie version of the Andrew Lloyd Webber musical.
+Madonna had coveted the role for years and mounted a vigorous campaign to gain the support of director Alan Parker and Argentine President Carlos Menem.
+While in previous roles.
+Madonna had been able to use her talents as a singer, a poser, a sharp taker and a seductress; in "Evita" Madonna was able play her own character and her own life.
 Like Madonna, Evita had working class origins, a burning ambition, and had used sex and shrewd judgement to become a legend in her time.
-The film, released in December 1996, was a huge commercial and critical success.
-As Q magazine's Paul Du Noyer remarked, "If ever there was an ideal vehicle for Madonna's dream of transcendent stardom, this must be it."
+The film, released in December 1996 was a huge commercial and critical success.
+As "Q" magazine's Paul Du Noyer remarked, "If ever there was an ideal vehicle for Madonna's dream of transcendent stardom, this must be it." †

-■ MOTHERHOOD, AND MORE ■
+MOTHERHOOD, AND MORE